CharanDeekonda/Buyora_E-Commerce_Platform/Readme.md

 # Buyora: E-Commerce Platform (Frontend)

 This project is the foundational frontend for "Buyora," an online marketplace.
-It serves as the first phase of a progressive full-stack web development project, built purely with HTML, CSS, and vanilla JavaScript.
+It serves as the first phase of a progressive full-stack web development project, built purely with HTML, CSS, and JavaScript.

 ## Concept